Nyhavn 35: 1834 census

 At the time of the 1834 census, No 18 was home to three households.
-Andreas Peter Berggreen, a music teacher and composer, resided on the second floor with his wife Dorothea Frederikke Berggreen (née Wettergreen), their two children (aged one and five) and one maid.
+Axel Christian Black and Frederikke Margarethe Hedevig Black (née Søegaard), a skipper and a tea and porcelain merchant, respectively, resided on the ground floor with their three children (aged 14 to 18) and a maid.
 Erik Rasmus Peter Eskildsen and Peter Duus resided on the first floor.
-Eskildsen worked the Danish Admiralty with title of krigsassessor.
+Eskildsen worked for the Danish Admiralty with the title of krigsassessor.
 Duus lived from his means.
-Axel Christian Black and Frederikke Margarethe Hedevig Black (née Søegaard), a skipper and a tea and porcelain merchant, respectively, resided on the ground floor with their three children (aged 14 to 18) and a maid.
+Andreas Peter Berggreen, a music teacher and composer, resided on the second floor with his wife Dorothea Frederikke Berggreen (née Wettergreen), their two children (aged one and five) and one maid.